Pomelo: Taxonomy

 In his Herbarium Amboinense, published posthumously in 1741, Georg Eberhard Rumphius named it Limo decumanus.

 In 1753, Carl Linnaeus mentioned the plant as a subspecies, Citrus aurantium var grandis.
 In 1755, Johannes Burman validly described the species from the type specimen, giving it the name Aurantium maximum, now considered a basionym.
 In 1757, Pehr Osbeck named it Citrus grandis.
 Linnaeus revisited the taxonomy in 1767, renaming the species as Citrus decumana.
 In 1917, Elmer Drew Merrill revised and renamed it Citrus maxima.
 Aurantioideae remains as a subfamily.

+Genomics

+An essentially complete genome assembly of pomelo was published in 2026.
+The two haplotypes span approximately 344 Mb and 343 Mb, respectively, and each was assembled into nine chromosomes.
+The assemblies have BUSCO completeness scores of 99.36% and 99.66%, and 27,417 and 27,414 protein-coding genes were predicted in the two haplotypes, respectively.

 As food

 Nutrition

 Raw pomelo flesh is 89% water, 10% carbohydrates, 1% protein, and contains negligible fat.
 A 100-gram reference amount provides 159 kJ of food energy, and is rich in vitamin C (68% of the Daily Value), with no other micronutrients in significant content (table).

 Culinary

 The flesh and juice are edible, and the peel may be candied.
 It is eaten as a dessert, or used in salads.
 In the Philippines, a pink beverage is made from pomelo and pineapple juice.

 In East Asia, especially in Cantonese cuisine, braised pomelo pith is used to make dishes that are high in fibre and low in fat.